AVEVA/CONNECT-data-services-developer-docs/content/communities/community-tenant-administration.md

 - <xref:community-remove-your-tenant>

 	Remove your own tenant from the community.

+- <xref:community-pause-sharing>

+	Pause or resume sharing all data streams that your tenant shares with a community.

 - <xref:community-manage-users>